hablapps/pairstrading/PostPairsTrading.md

 system "l pykx.q"
 ```

-One such library is **statsmodels**, a prominent tool in Python for statistical modeling and hypothesis testing.
+One such library is **statsmodels**, a prominent tool in Python for statistical modelling and hypothesis testing.
 It equips analysts with a robust toolkit for regression, time series, and multivariate analysis.
 Specifically, within the **statsmodels** package, the **statsmodels.tsa.stattools** module features **the Augmented Dickey-Fuller (ADF) test**.

 ```q
 coint:.pykx.import[`statsmodels.tsa.stattools]`:coint
 ```
-For our study, we retrieved data for the different indexes using the [Yahoo Finance API](https://pypi.org/project/yfinance/) and stored them in the `data/stocks/` directory, where we'll find one csv file for each index.
+For our study, we retrieved data for the different indexes using the [Yahoo Finance API](https://pypi.org/project/yfinance/) and stored them in the `data/stocks/` directory, where we'll find one CSV file for each index.
 Additionally, for simplicity, we only use the closing prices (float), but the API also provides other typical values such as high, low, and open prices.

 We declare the function `rs` (_read stock_) to read the closing data of a given index.
 This function uses `0:` to read the files, which takes the delimiter and the schema.
 In this case, we only want to read the closing price column as a float.
 Additionally, since the data does not include any reference to the index being read, we need to make a small adjustment to our table to add the index associated with each price.